pingcap/docs/dev/how-to/maintain/tidb-in-kubernetes/log-collecting.md

 >
 > To view the log before the container restarts, you can add the `-p` parameter when executing the above command.

-If you need to collect logs from multiple Pods, you can use [`stern`] (https://github.com/wercker/stern):
+If you need to collect logs from multiple Pods, you can use [`stern`](https://github.com/wercker/stern):

 {{< copyable "shell-regular" >}}